oparkerj/SSPermissions/README.md

 Planned Updates
 ---
 These are things I plan to add in future updates:
+* BungeeCord support
+* Ability to set chat format per player/group
 * Ability to do stuff with players that are offline.
-* Pressing tab in chat to quickly type commands.

 Implemented Updates
 ---